RAWspace 2025

 Please provide artists bios and some examples of key collaborators’ previous work, as well as any existing material for your proposed project.

-Written material to a maximum of 5 pages and up to 5 images should be attached to your application.
 Our preference for audio and video material (up to a maximum of 5 minutes duration) is to be linked to a URL.
-If attaching files, they should be no more than 5MB.
+If attaching files, they should be no more than 5MB. .

-A selection panel, chaired by the Theatre Royal, will consider all proposals.
-Applicants will be notified in the week commencing 19 February 2024.
+Applications for RAWspace 2025 are now closed A selection panel chaired by the Theatre Royal will consider all proposals.
+All applicants will be notified in the week commencing 24 February 2025.

 Will the Theatre Royal produce successful projects?